coo990/tonights-dinner/README.md

 # Tonight's Dinner

 Created a web-app that allows me to input and store the dinners I cook in the evening.
 Helpful for tracking what I eat and what I can make.
 Contains CRUD elements working successfully to add dinner, edit posting and delete food.
+Also contains a 'Choose Dinner for Me!' feature, where when clicked, runs a function that randomly displays a dinner from the database, if the user is unsure what to eat.

 Future possible features:
- - A page that when loaded, displays a random food entry if the user is not sure what to eat.
- - Recipe suggestions using recipe APIs.
+ - Recipe suggestions using recipe APIs within the page.

 07/10/21 - MVP Nearly achieved, need to make the edit action work correctly.